Navdeep Singh (Ashoka Chakra)

-Lieutenant Navdeep Singh Bains, AC was a Ghatak Platoon Commander of 15 Maratha Light Infantry regiment in the Indian Army.
+Lieutenant Navdeep Singh Shan, AC was a Ghatak Platoon Commander of 15 Maratha Light Infantry regiment in the Indian Army.

 He led an operation to ambush 17 well-trained and armed terrorists who infiltrated into Jammu and Kashmir state.
 He killed 4 of the terrorists and brought an injured team member to safety before succumbing to fatal injury from close range.
 He was posthumously conferred the highest peacetime gallantry award of India Ashoka Chakra by President of India on the 63rd Republic Day.

 Early life and education

 Born in Gurdaspur, to a Jat Sikh family Singh was a third-generation soldier to serve in the Indian Army.
 His grandfather was a junior commissioned officer while his father Joginder Singh served as Subedar-major in the Bengal Sappers for 30 years and retired as Honorary Captain.
 He completed his schooling from Army Public School, Tibri and completed his graduation in B.Sc. in hotel management in 2006 from IHM-Gurdaspur and post-graduation in the Army Institute of Management, Kolkata in 2009, where he received his MBA degree.